1958 Pacific hurricane season: Tropical Storm Five

 Tropical Storm Five existed from July 26 to July 30.
 A tropical storm about 140 mi. west of Acapulco, Mexico was located in the 26th.
 This storm had winds of 45 to 55 kt. from the time if its identification until the 29th.
 It moved northwestward off the coast of Mexico finally breaking up into an area of squalls near 26N 117W on the 30th.
+The storm spread moisture and rainfall into southern California, reaching 2 in at Barton Flats.
+Floods and mudslides covered five cars, inundated a portion of U.S. 66, and entered a few buildings.

 Tropical Storm Six

 Tropical Storm Six existed from July 31 to August 1.

 Tropical Storm Seven

 A tropical storm developed rapidly just east of Hawaii on August 7.
 It moved westward into Hilo, where its circulation was greatly disrupted.
 A weakened depression persisted for 2 more days before dissipating.
 While weak, the storm caused very heavy flooding resulting in $500,000 in damage.
 A private plane crashed near Hilo Airport on the 7th, killing the pilot and injuring the two passengers.

 Tropical Storm Eight

 Tropical Storm Eight existed from August 13 to August 14.